Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Discussion and Conclusions

 We speculate that such transport features may be related to observable phenomena around massive galaxies and clusters, and are potentially of significance for constraining CR transport.
 For instance, `Odd Radio Circles,' or ORCs, \citep{Norris_2021_ORCs,Norris_2021_review} which are edge-brightened discs of diffuse radio continuum emission have been detected in recent $\sim$ GHz surveys.
 Follow-up observations have spatially associated these objects on-sky with massive galaxies $ M_{\textrm{halo}}\sim 10^{13} M_\odot$ at $z \sim 0.2-0.6$.
 While some studies have proposed these to be associated with virial shocks around such galaxies, \citep{yamasaki_are_2023}, there have also been idealized simulations demonstrating that CR-laden AGN jets can reproduce similar morphological features \citep{lin_agn_2024} -- indeed heuristically the features we see naturally emerge from bursty SF/AGN injection transported out via streaming/advection in Figure \ref{fig:numerical_validation} bear resemblance to such structures at large radii, albeit at different redshift.

-We leave an extensive survey of injection + transport conditions to future work (Butsky $\&$ Ponnada et al. in prep.), but we note that for plausible injection efficiencies, accretion/SF histories, and bulk CGM CR transport speeds, such features may represent transient periods in the bulk propagation of CRs out to large radii, which may inform us about the nature of CR transport in the outer CGM of massive galaxies.
+We leave an extensive survey of injection + transport conditions to future work, but we note that for plausible injection efficiencies, accretion/SF histories, and bulk CGM CR transport speeds, such features may represent transient periods in the bulk propagation of CRs out to large radii, which may inform us about the nature of CR transport in the outer CGM of massive galaxies.
 Therefore, the observed rarity of ORCs may be related to balance of diffusive vs. streaming-like transport with losses (and possible re-acceleration) out to a given galactocentric radius convolved with a time-dependent source injection history.
+For instance, in the event of a strong but transient starburst-driven wind (as invoked to explain the ORC modeled in \cite{coil_ionized_2023}) the ratio between the `diffusive' and `advective/streaming'-like speeds in massive galaxy halos heuristically may determine the size and longevity of an edge-brightened, ring like structure (c.f. the survival or absence of over-pressurized regions in Figs. \ref{fig:varied_kappa_numerical} and \ref{fig:gradients}).